How would you define your style?

 How many photos will we end up with?

-I do not limit the number of images captured.
+We do not limit the number of images captured.
 Coverage typically results in about (+/-) 700 photos.

 Can I send you a list of images I want or samples of photos I like?